mryap/digitalnotes/readme.md

 👋 Welcome to your new Foam Workspace!

 ## 21 Nov 2022
-Stick to Notion, Logseq and focusing on the essentails why do I need to have another tools again.
+Stick to Notion, Logseq and focus on the essentials why do I need to have another tools again.

 ## Getting started